This feature is only available for the following:

 - Accessing cluster resources through API calls (for example

-). - Attempting to contact ingress endpoints (NGINX only).
+kubectl get <resource>). - Attempting to contact ingress endpoints (NGINX and Istio only).

-Ingress activity detection works only with NGINX ingress controllers, using the mirror-target annotation.
-This overwrites any previously set mirror-target annotation.
+Ingress activity detection with the ingress-nginx ingress controller relies on the mirror-target annotation, which will overwrite any previously set mirror-target annotation.

 Ignore other types of activity in sleep modeβ

-The resource exemption feature keeps specifically configured resources active when the vCluster enters sleep mode.
+The resource exemption feature keeps specifically configured resources active when the virtual cluster instance enters sleep mode.
 The Configure request handling for sleep mode table describes how to ignore requests that keep the cluster awake or wake it up if it is asleep.

 Configure request handling for sleep mode table